espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

    -  To learn how to generate a service bin, please refer to esp-at/tools/readme.md.
    -  The download address of the service bin is the "ble_data" address in esp-at/module_config/module_${platform}_default/at_customize.csv.

+-  Before de-initialize Bluetooth stack, it is recommended to stop broadcasting, stop scanning and disconnect all existing connections.

 Example
 ^^^^^^^^